Colonial Parkway murders: Annamaria Phelps and Daniel Lauer

-On October 19, the skeletonized bodies of Phelps and Lauer were found in a wooded area by hunters along Interstate 64 between Williamsburg and Richmond.
-They were covered in an electric blanket from Lauer's car and were badly decomposed.
-This made it impossible to determine either the cause of death or whether there had been a sexual assault.
-The hunters discovered the bodies on a logging road about a quarter-of-a-mile from Courthouse Road, a location about a mile from the rest stop where Lauer's car was found.
+On October 19, the skeletonized bodies of Phelps and Lauer were discovered by hunters in a wooded area by hunters along Interstate 64 between Williamsburg and Richmond.
+They were covered in an electric blanket from Lauer's car.
+The bodies were badly decomposed, making it impossible to determine either the cause of death or whether there had been a sexual assault.
+They were found near a logging road about a mile away from the rest stop where Lauer's car was found.

 In 2010, a note was discovered in a box recovered years earlier from Phelps' apartment.
 The note, which was undated and purportedly written by Phelps, indicated that she was to meet someone in a blue van at a rest stop.
 The note named an individual and provided a phone number.

 Possible additional victims

 Mike Margaret and Donna Hall

-On August 21, 1984, the bodies of Michael Sturgis “Mike” Margaret (21) and Donna Lynn Hall (18) were found in a wooded area approximately 300 yards southwest of the Kings Crossing Apartment Complex in Henrico.
-Margaret and Hall had been dating for four years and were engaged to be married.
-On August 17, the couple had told their respective families they planned to go on a camping trip together.
-This was the last time they were seen alive.
+On August 21, 1984, the bodies of Michael Sturgis “Mike” Margaret (21) and Donna Lynn Hall (18) were found in a wooded area approximately 300 yards southwest of the Kings Crossing apartment complex in Henrico.
+The couple had been last seen on August 17, when they had told their respective families they planned to go on a camping trip together.

 Three days later, a retired dentist walking his dog discovered Margaret's Jeep backed into a depression off the trail with the passenger door open, keys in the ignition and ashtray open.
 One red bandana was hanging from the rear-view mirror, and another loosely tied around the clutch.
-The canvas top of the jeep had been rolled up and pinned back even though it had rained over the weekend.
-Inside the back end there were two suitcases and a paper bag filled with clothes.
+The canvas top of the jeep had been rolled up and pinned back, even though it had rained over the weekend.
+Inside the back end were two suitcases and a paper bag filled with clothes.
 A trail of blood led to the bodies of Hall and Margaret underneath a checkered red and blue blanket about twenty feet away.

 Both victims had been stabbed and their throats slit.
 The state coroner stated they died at 2:00 a.m. on August 18, only hours after they were last seen.
 Both had the sedative Demerol in their systems.
-Hall's body was found without shoes, no defensive wounds and clutching pine needles leading investigators to believe that she and Margaret were actually killed where their bodies were found.
+Hall's body was found without shoes or defensive wounds but was clutching pine needles, leading investigators to believe that she and Margaret were actually killed where their bodies were found.
 Margaret also had defensive wounds and a comparatively lower dosage of Demerol in his system.
-Some detectives believe that Hall and Margaret were the first victims of the Colonial Parkway Killer due to similarities in modus operandi.
+Some detectives believe that Hall and Margaret were the first victims of Alan Wilmer due to similarities in modus operandi.